yafshar/kim_commands/kim_commands.rst

 This list is sorted by species and can be filtered to display only IMs for certain species combinations.

-See `Obtaining KIM Models <http://openkim.org/doc/usage/obtaining-models>`_ to learn how to install a pre-build binary of the OpenKIM Repository of Models.
+See `Obtaining KIM Models <https://openkim.org/doc/usage/obtaining-models>`_ to learn how to install a pre-built binary of the OpenKIM Repository of Models.

 .. note::